 The MHCC is a specialized court that focuses on criminal defendants diagnosed with a serious and persistent mental illness, or with mental illness and co-occurring substance abuse disorders.
-The MHCC was established in 2007 by Administrative Order No. 07-23 [link to the AO].
+The MHCC was established in 2007 by Administrative Order No. 07-23.